 I’ve had three photo albums sitting on my desk for months, waiting for me to go through them to scan some more photos.
 The first album has photos of me from my parents’ albums.
 The second album includes photos I took when I got my first camera–a hand-me-down Kodak Brownie Reflex from my mom when she bought a new camera for herself.
-The third album has pictures of when I was in college up to when Ted and I were first married–four days after my college graduation.
+The third album has Kodak Instamatic 110 mm pictures beginning with my college years and ending when Ted and I were first married–four days after my college graduation.

 Let’s start at the beginning.
 Like David Copperfield, I am born.
 Here I am at one month old.
 What a cute baby!

 Ted and I obviously had similar interests in our first year of life, even though we didn’t meet until 20+ years later.
 Bringing the baby’s high chair outside for the picnic must have been the thing to do in those days.
 Ted is on the left; I’m on the right, several years later.
 The difference: my family actually gave me food!

 Here’s how I took a bath when I was a baby.
 I remember the “bath table” from when my younger brothers used it.
 When the cover was down, it was a changing table.
 See all the diapers below the basket?
 It also has handy pockets on the front for diaper pins, baby’s hair brush, etc. With the top up, Mom could put water in the basket, bathe the baby, then open a plug and drain the water through an attached hose.
 It seems more complicated than bathing the baby in the kitchen sink, but nobody asked me for a better idea at the time.